-One of the most difficult questions to ask is, “How are we doing?”
+When it comes to client relationships, one of the most difficult questions to ask is, “How are we doing?”
 It can make us feel like we are opening the door for the client to begin complaining.
 And, that might happen.
 More often though, it is a relationship-building question.
 It shows a desire to help the client succeed.

 It is easy to lose a client because you are out of touch with the relationship – because you mistakenly believe that if the client doesn’t complain, there are no problems.
 Effective salespeople take the initiative by asking, “how are we doing?” and “what could we be doing better?”

 Begin with your top five clients.
 Ask for a short meeting – share your intention with your client.
 Keep the talking points to a minimum, and give them to the client in advance so that he has time to give your questions some consideration.
-Ask if there are items he would like to add.
+Ask if there are items they would like to add.
 Your talking points could look something like this:

 - Short review of services we are currently providing.